 Number of customers having electricity self-generation has been increasing rapidly.
 This increase is mainly due to decreased costs of solar panels and high electricity prices during the energy crisis which have attracted households and small and medium enterprises to install solar panels on their rooftops.
-In 2023, number of customers having an agreement with the DSO on partial self-generation increased by 49.7 per cent.
-At the end of 2023 almost 100,000 customers had a contract for partial self-generation.
+In 2024, number of customers having an agreement with the DSO on partial self-generation increased by 11.6 per cent.
+At the end of 2024 over 113,000 customers had a contract for partial self-generation of which 102,000 were households.